plated

 Carrot Cake Pancakes with Sweet Cream Cheese Glaze

-Collard Green and Turkey Bacon Frittata
+Collard Greens and Turkey Bacon Frittata

 Chicken Cheeseburger Egg Rolls